 Deep-seated fatigue makes it hard to get through the workday and enjoy time with your friends and family.
 Fatigue also increases your risk of having a car accident or another type of accidental injury.
 Toni Harrison, MD, ABAARM, FAARM, at Incredible Health has extensive experience working with fatigued patients, accurately diagnosing the underlying cause and developing customized treatment that restores their energy.
 If you feel fatigued, you can get help by calling the office in Paradise Valley, Arizona, or scheduling an appointment online.
+We are happy to serve our patients in Paradise Valley, Scottsdale, and Phoenix, AZ.

 Everyone has the occasional day when they’re tired.
 Maybe you were up during the night caring for a sick child, or you’re worried about something and your thoughts keep you from getting a good night’s sleep.
 This type of tiredness is temporary.
 It goes away with adequate rest.